Brain-derived neurotrophic factor: Expression

 There are multiple mechanisms through neuronal activity that can increase BDNF exon IV specific expression.
 Stimulus-mediated neuronal excitation can lead to NMDA receptor activation, triggering a calcium influx.
 Through a protein signaling cascade requiring Erk, CaM KII/IV, PI3K, and PLC, NMDA receptor activation is capable of triggering BDNF exon IV transcription.
 BDNF exon IV expression also seems capable of further stimulating its own expression through TrkB activation.
-BDNF is released from the post-synaptic membrane in an activity-dependent manner, allowing it to act on local TrkB receptors and mediate effects that can leading to signaling cascades also involving Erk and CaM KII/IV.
+BDNF is released from the post-synaptic membrane in an activity-dependent manner, allowing it to act on local TrkB receptors and mediate effects that can lead to signaling cascades also involving Erk and CaM KII/IV.
 Both of these pathways probably involve calcium-mediated phosphorylation of CREB at Ser133, thus allowing it to interact with BDNF's Cre regulatory domain and upregulate transcription.
-However, NMDA-mediated receptor signaling is probably necessary to trigger the upregulation of BDNF exon IV expression because normally CREB interaction with CRE and the subsequent translation of the BDNF transcript is blocked by of the basic helix-loop-helix transcription factor protein 2 (BHLHB2).
+However, NMDA-mediated receptor signaling is probably necessary to trigger the upregulation of BDNF exon IV expression because normally CREB interaction with CRE and the subsequent translation of the BDNF transcript is blocked by of the basic helix–loop–helix transcription factor protein 2 (BHLHB2).
 NMDA receptor activation triggers the release of the regulatory inhibitor, allowing for BDNF exon IV upregulation to take place in response to the activity-initiated calcium influx.
-Activation of Dopamine receptor D5 also promotes expression of BDNF in prefrontal cortex neurons.
+Activation of dopamine receptor D5 also promotes expression of BDNF in prefrontal cortex neurons.

+BDNF-AS

+The genomic locus encoding BDNF is structurally complex and also encodes BDNF-antisense (BDNF-AS; also known as BDNFOS or ANTI-BDNF).
+BDNF-AS is a long non-coding RNA (lncRNA) transcribed from the opposite strand of the BDNF gene.
+This lncRNA was identified in 2005 through searches in expressed sequence tag (EST) databases and subsequent RT-PCR experiments.
+The gene encoding BDNF-AS is located on chromosome 11p14.1.
+BDNF mRNA and BDNF-AS share a common overlapping region and form double-stranded RNA (dsRNA) duplexes.

+BDNF-AS regulates BDNF expression and can suppress BDNF mRNA.
+In the human neocortex, regions with increased activity and BDNF expression exhibit reduced BDNF-AS expression.
+Elevated BDNF-AS levels are associated with reduced BDNF expression and have been shown to promote neurotoxicity, increase apoptosis, and decrease cell viability.
+Conversely, inhibiting BDNF-AS upregulates BDNF mRNA, activates BDNF-mediated signaling pathways, increases BDNF protein levels, suppresses neuronal apoptosis, and promotes neuronal outgrowth and differentiation.

+The BDNF-AS gene consists of 10 exons and a functional promoter upstream of exon 1.
+The BDNF-AS gene generates numerous distinct non-coding RNAs through alternative splicing.
+This diversity of spliced isoforms is a common feature of eukaryotic organisms, particularly in the nervous system.
+Notably, BDNF-AS is absent in rodents, although highly homologous sequences are present in the genomes of chimpanzees and rhesus monkeys, suggesting a primate/hominid evolutionary origin of BDNF-AS.

+Variations in both the BDNF and BDNF-AS genes are important factors to consider, given their potential to alter BDNF function and contribute to multiple human phenotypes influencing disease susceptibility and treatment outcomes.